glacierSid/glacierSid.github.io/_portfolio/15_sermilik_grid_proj.md

 collection: portfolio
 ---

 Icebergs represent nearly half of the mass loss from the Greenland Ice Sheet and provide a distributed source of freshwater along fjords which can alter fjord circulation, nutrient levels, and ultimately the Meridional Overturning Circulation.
-Here I present analyses of iceberg percentage coverage in 2km x 2km grid cells, thereby displaying the density of icebergs in Sermilik Fjord, SE Greenland. <br/>
+Here I present analysis of iceberg percentage coverage in 2km x 2km grid cells, thereby displaying the density of icebergs in Sermilik Fjord, SE Greenland. <br/>

 # Libraries